arnku/fake_news/README.md

  This code is only tested on MacOS and Linux.
 It will not work on windows as we have used '/' for folders.
-Specifically a macbook pro 14" m1 16GB, and a Linux machine with an AMD Ryzen cpu with 16-threads and 16GB RAM.
-It is a good idea to have at least 100GB of hard-disc space empty if hte whole dataset is processed.
+Specifically, a MacBook pro 14" m1 16GB, and a Linux machine with an AMD Ryzen CPU with 16-threads and 16GB RAM.
+It is a good idea to have at least 100GB of hard-disc space empty if the whole dataset is processed.
 Some of the processes will use all available threads.

 # Training
 To be able to train on the FakeNewsCorpus, the data must first be cleaned and processed.